-What is good for the goose is good for the gander: if the character of a donor is to become a criterion for accepting grants, we are entitled to ask after the chief source of funds for the open borders crowd, namely the Ford Foundation.
-Henry Ford is well-remembered for his anti-Jewish attitudes and actions.
+What is good for the goose is good for the gander.
+If the character of a donor is to become a criterion for accepting grants, we are entitled to ask after the chief source of funds for the open borders crowd, namely the Ford Foundation.
+Henry Ford is well remembered for his anti-Jewish attitudes and actions.
 It took a court order to stop him from publishing The Protocols of the Learned Elders of Zion, which some claim is one of the most anti-Jewish books of all time (and which has been revived and circulated among some radical Hispanic groups that advocate open immigration).

-Mr. Ford was also no friend of the union movement - recall the Battle of the Overpass with the United Auto Workers (UAW) at one of his factories.
-One would think such a history might poison the Ford Foundation as a source of grants for the open borders lobby.
-(See the chart at the end of this article.)
-Not so: the five main open-borders groups accepted \$57 million in grants from the Ford Foundation between 1968-1999.
-This compares with \$1.5 million that FAIR received from Pioneer, between 1982-1993, all of it unrestricted as to use.
+Mr. Ford was also no friend of the union movement.
+Recall the Battle of the Overpass with the United Auto Workers (UAW) at one of his factories.
+One would think such a history might poison the Ford Foundation as a source of grants for the open borders lobby (see chart on page 251).
+Not so.
+The five main open-borders groups accepted \$57 million in grants from the Ford Foundation between 1968 and 1999.
+This compares with \$1.5 million that FAIR received from Pioneer between 1982 and 1993, all of it unrestricted as to use.